userzimmermann/python-modeled.netconf/README.md

 ```

-Instantiate the Turing Machine with the loaded program...
+Instantiate the Turing Machine with the loaded program: